slarmoo/.github/profile/essentials/git/git.md

 nothing added to commit but untracked files present (use "git add" to track)
 ```

 `git status` tells you that it detects a new file named `hello.txt`, but it isn't currently tracking versions for that file.
 To begin tracking versions you need to add it.
-Usually you track all files in a repository directory and so you can tell Git to track everything that it doesn't know about with `git add .` (don't forget the period).
-Follow this with another call to `git status`.
+Usually you track all files in a repository directory and so you can tell Git to track everything that it doesn't know about with `git add .`.
+Make sure you include the period at the end of the command.
+Follow the add command with another call to `git status` in order to see what the repo looks like now.

 ```sh
 ➜  git add .